Does Medicare or Medicaid Cover Breast Reduction Surgery?

 Medicaid may cover breast reduction surgery to the unaffected breast if the other breast lacks or has lost tissue due to a genetic condition.
 It may also provide coverage if the tissue loss was caused by an accident or cancer treatment.
 Eligibility criteria for Medicaid breast reduction surgery coverage varies by state.

 Most states decide who is eligible for Medicaid coverage based on whether they receive SSI benefits.
 Thirty-five states enroll beneficiaries for Medicaid coverage automatically when they qualify for SSI benefits.
 Each state has its own income threshold for Medicaid qualification, measured as a percentage of the Federal Poverty Level.
-As of 2021, the Federal Poverty Level for individual adults was $12,880, rising to $21,960 for a family of three.
+In 2022, the Federal Poverty Level for individual adults was $13,590, rising to $23,030 for a family of three.
 States using the SSI eligibility model also discount people with countable assets worth more than $2,000 for a single person or $3,000 for a couple.
-You can find the Medicaid income limit for your state here.